top of page

 What’s New With The Laurel History Boys

-Mark your calendar for Saturday, April 25 and join us at Laurel Park for our second Voices of Laurel Day at the Races event!
+Mark your calendar for Saturday, April 25, and join us at Laurel Park for our second Voices of Laurel Day at the Races event!
 The Laurel History Boys and Voices of Laurel team will be under the tent at trackside—join us to enjoy live racing up close just one week before the Kentucky Derby and three weeks before the Preakness makes its historic debut at Laurel Park.
-This free event is open to all and provides an opportunity to mingle and learn about horse racing, betting, and
+Grants and Donations Thank you to Joan Robison, Marion Hoekstra, Karl Ginter, Amanda Green, Bryan Castro, and

 Staff Writers